oracle/graal/sulong/docs/user/DEBUGGING.md

 ### How can I generate a trace of how GraalVM executes my program?

 GraalVM can produce an LLVM IR-level trace of its program execution.
-You can enable this feature by passing the `--llvm.traceIR=<...>` option to `lli`.
-This option takes a single argument denoting the target for the trace output.
+You can enable this feature by passing the `--experimental-options --llvm.traceIR=<...>` option to `lli`.

-* `stdout` or `out`: prints the trace to `stdout`

-* `stderr` or `err`: prints the trace to `stderr`

-* `file://<path>`: prints the trace to the file denoted by `path`

-Please note that in order to use this feature you also need to enable IR-level debugging as described above by passing the `--llvm.llDebug` option and ensuring that sulong can find `.ll` files for the bitcode files it executes.
+See `lli --help:languages --help:expert` for more information.